The Jewett-Cressey House, 39 Pleasant St., Rowley MA (1732)

 Captain Nathaniel Mighill Perley

-CAPTAIN NATHANIEL MIGHILL PERLEY was born 6 July, 1781, in Rowley, the son of John Perley and Hannah Mighill.
+CAPTAIN NATHANIEL MIGHILL PERLEY was born on 6 July 1781, in Rowley, the son of John Perley and Hannah Mighill.
 The residuary part of his mother’s estate fell to him and his brother John.
 He died in 1836 at age 55, and the Mighill-Perley house remained in the possession of his brother.

 Captain Nathaniel Mighill Perley built the ship, “Country’s Wonder” in 1814 across the street on the common.
 This ship was then hauled with 100 yoke of oxen to the warehouse landing.
 This was a remarkable feat of the times, the vessel being of 100 tons burden, and the Warehouse Landing being over 2 miles from the common, where it was built.
-An account of the “Country’s Wonder” was published in both the “Essex Register,” a newspaper published at Salem under date of 7 May, 1814 and the “Salem Gazette” of 10 May, and a folksy quotation from The Bodleys on Wheels” by Horace Elisha Scudder, mixing the stories of Nathaniel Mighill Perley and his father:
+An account of the “Country’s Wonder” was published in both the “Essex Register,” a newspaper published at Salem under the date of 7 May 1814 and the “Salem Gazette” of 10 May, and a folksy quotation from The Bodleys on Wheels” by Horace Elisha Scudder, mixing the stories of Nathaniel Mighill Perley and his father:

 “Captain Burly was a great man about here.
 He was a mighty smart man.
 Why, that fellow had command of a merchant vessel before he was twenty-one, and that meant something in those days.
 It meant that he was a merchant as well as a captain.
 He carried his cargo to the East Indies and sold it, and bought a cargo and brought it home.
 It took a good deal to make a captain in those days.
 Well, he had about the most iron-bound will of any man that was ever born, I guess.
 He had thirteen children.
 I knew ’em; stiff, unyielding men and women that knew their minds and could stand up to anybody.
 I never saw their like, but they bent like reeds before “Captain Burly.”
 Captain Burly wanted a snip, and he said he wasn’t going down to the river to build it.
 He’d build it by his own door, on Rowley Common.
 People laughed at him, and said they guessed Captain Burly was one too few this time, but the more they said the more he stuck to it.
 The people shook their heads, and some said he was Noah building an ark; and others said he was Robinson Crusoe that built his boat and couldn’t launch it ; but the old man knew better.
 When he was all ready, he went and hired all the oxen in the country round.
 Yes, sir, he had a hundred yoke of oxen here, and he hitched ’em to the vessel, and by the jumping gingerbread he hauled it down to the water.
 Pretty much all the country was there to see it.”